Causal effect on a target population: a sensitivity analysis to handle missing covariates: Impact of a missing key covariate for a linear CATE

 \end{corollary}

-Proof of Lemma~\ref{lemma:bias-proxy} and Corollary~\ref{corol:bias-proxy} is detailed in appendix (Proof~\ref{proof:bias-proxy}).
+Proof\modifbis{s} of Lemma~\ref{lemma:bias-proxy} and Corollary~\ref{corol:bias-proxy} \modifbis{are} detailed in Appendix (Proof~\ref{proof:bias-proxy}).
 Note that, as expected, the average bias reduction strongly depends on the quality of the proxy.
 In the limit case, if $\sigma_{p r o x} \sim 0$ so that the correlation between the proxy and the missing variable is one, then the bias is null.
 In general, if $\sigma_{p r o x} \gg \sigma_{m i s}$ then the proxy variable does not diminish the bias.

-Finally, the practical approach is detailed in procedure~\ref{algo:proxy}.
+Finally, \modifbis{we propose a practical approach} in Procedure~\ref{algo:proxy}.
 Note that it requires to have a range of possible $\sigma_{p r o x}$ values.
 We recommend to use the data set on which the proxy along with the partially-unobserved covariate are present, and to obtain an estimation of this quantity on this subset.